trivechain/trivechain-core/doc/README.md

-Dash Core 0.14.0
+Trivechain 0.14.0
 =====================

-This is the official reference wallet for Dash digital currency and comprises the backbone of the Dash peer-to-peer network.
-You can [download Dash Core](https://www.trivechain.com/downloads/) or [build it yourself](#building) using the guides below.
+This is the official reference wallet for Trivechain digital currency and comprises the backbone of the Trivechain peer-to-peer network.
+You can [download Trivechain](https://www.trivechain.com/downloads/) or [build it yourself](#building) using the guides below.

 Running
 ---------------------
-The following are some helpful notes on how to run Dash on your native platform.
+The following are some helpful notes on how to run Trivechain on your native platform.

 ### Unix